kerimoyle/libcellml-tutorials/tutorials/tutorial2/tutorial2.rst

 .. container:: shortlist

     By the time you have worked through Tutorial 2 you will be able to:

     - Use the :code:`Parser` to report issues encountered when reading a file or deserialising a string; and
     - Use the :code:`Validator` to check for issues related to a model's description as compared to the CellML2.0 specifications.

 .. container:: shortlist

     This tutorial assumes that you can already:

-  - Read and deserialise a CellML model from a file (as in :ref:`Tutorial 1<tutorial2>`);
+    - Read and deserialise a CellML model from a file (as in :ref:`Tutorial 1<tutorial1>`);
     - Retrieve the name and id of models, components, and variables;
-  - Navigate through the hierarchy of the :code:`Model` and its subsidiary elements (:code:`Components`, :code:`Variables`, :code:`Units`, and MathML blocks); and
+    - Navigate through the hierarchy of the model and its subsidiary elements (components, variables, units and MathML blocks); and
     - Serialise and print a :code:`Model` structure to a CellML file.

 .. container:: shortlist